In Short

 Decision-Making in the Partnership

-The exception is where the proposal would change the nature of the business or admit a new partner into the partnership.
+The exception applies when the proposal would alter the nature of the business or admit a new partner into the partnership.
 In this case, all partners must agree to the proposal.

-Likewise, any change to the terms of the partnership agreement requires all the partners to approve.
-An exception is if a specific provision in the agreement sets out a separate procedure for amending the partnership agreement.
+Likewise, any change to the terms of the partnership agreement requires the approval of all partners.
+An exception is when a specific provision in the agreement outlines a separate procedure for amending the partnership agreement.

 Ending the Partnership